TalayRuk/JS-Details/JS App Set up.md

 $ npm install gulp-util --save-dev
 - for gulp-util then add var utilities to gulpfile.js

-everytime the project files is modified need to run: (just works similar to dnx kestrel
-$ gulp build --production   :(for user interface or when launch, this also put codes in app.js in bulid folder to be all in one line --> "ugly" code.) or
-$ gulp build (for developer to use - make code readable) (**this is when the build file is auto made and tmp file also)
 $ npm install del --save-dev
 -hen add var delete to gulp file